What to Do After a Car Accident Not Your Fault

 Get an Immediate Medical Evaluation

 Some injuries may take time to show up.
 Injuries such as cuts are broken bones can be obvious and require medical treatment immediately.
 A medical evaluation will record them.
-If injuries are hidden, medical evaluation may uncover them and recommend treatment before they become life-threatening.
+If injuries are hidden, a medical evaluation may uncover them and recommend treatment before they become life-threatening.
 A timely and thorough medical evaluation will help you protect your health and a potential injury claim.

 Notify Your Insurer